 Mark Voorhees, Gonzaga Men

-Mark’s been coaching the Gonzaga men since the fall of 2010.
-Prior to that, he was one of the women’s assistants at Gonzaga for two seasons.
-He’s also been the head coach of the Spokane River Rowing Association since 2009.
+Mark’s been coaching the Gonzaga men since their fall of 2010.
+Prior to that, he was one of women’s assistants at Gonzaga for two seasons.
+He’s also been their head coach of Spokane River Rowing Association since 2009.

 Mark started rowing as a freshman at Gonzaga.
-After graduating, he spent three years training as part of Vesper Boat Club in Philadelphia’s pre-elite and elite programs.
+After graduating, spent three years train part of Vesper Boat Club in Philadelphia’s pre-elite and elite programs.